Universal Account

 Definitions

 Note that all margin calculations are denominated in OX.
-Your OX balances update in real-time to reflect unrealized PnL.
+Your OX balances update in real-time to reflect unrealised PnL.

 Collateral Balance (OX) = WB*(OX) + Non-OX Coins OX-Value